 "Oh, that's the spot, Doc!"

-Patients are frequently astonished that we can find, just by feeling, the painful spot.
+Patients are frequently astonished that we can find, just by feeling, the painful area.
 Trigger points are extremely irritable spots in muscle bands that trigger painful responses and are identified by heightened pain in the patient and a noticeable hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the surrounding muscle and tissues.

 A type of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in one part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.